 The Council is focussed on strengthening its plans to deliver commercialisation in every area, with the aim of generating income levels or creating cost savings across all services.
-The introduction of a commercial hub to support and nurture ideas, has led to a more commercial mind-set in how the Council target new clients such as through improved advertising and marketing.
-This approach has increased income levels in some areas within 2020/21 and a proportion of the increased income has then been set-aside to support further ideas/initiatives.
+The introduction of a commercial hub to support and nurture ideas, has led to a more mercial mind-set in how the Council target new clients such as through improved Nevertising and marketing.
+This approach has increased income levels in some areas within Nevertising and marketing.
+This approach has increased income levels in some areas within Nevertising and proportion of the increased income has then been set-aside to support further ideas/initiatives.
 The Commercial Delivery Hub produces an annual delivery plan with the TEB (Trading and Enterprise Board) having an oversight function, which is fed back to Cabinet.
 The success of the delivery of this, will be measured by a series of key deliverables and performance indicators as part of the performance management framework.
 These measures are recorded and monitored on Pentana and collate the broad achievements of the individual projects together, providing an overall analysis of impact.